 What is mitral valve regurgitation?

-What happens in people with mitral regurgitation?
+What goes wrong in people with mitral regurgitation?

 Are there different types of mitral valve regurgitation?